 The Letdown is an Australian comedy that looks at all the highs and lows of modern motherhood.
 Imagine a new mom, who is dealing with the seismic shift motherhood has brought to her life.
 To get help with this new addition to her family, Audrey joins a support group for new parents.
 While attending meetings, she makes quirky friends who are facing their own challenges.
 Soon discovering that being a parent isn’t all it’s cracked up to be.
 There’s sleep deprivation, judgmental moms, and worst of all, no help in sight.
 Sound familiar?

 An American comedy-drama, Better Things rings quite recognisably true at points on the motherhood front.
 Sam Fox, a single working mom, raises her three daughters while caring for her ageing mother in Los Angeles.
 You will feel inspired watching her approach every challenge with fierce love, raw honesty and humour.
-It’s relatable, realistic and refreshing - a perfect Mother’s Day treat.
+It’s relatable, realistic and refreshing - a treat for every perfectly imperfect mother.